coddo/gost/README.md

 This template contains basic endpoints for Users (+ login system) and Transactions (payments made between users).
 Both the endpoints are fully working ones, however the user is free to modify/delete them as they will.

-###!NOTE that deleting the Users model completely from the app will make this template to malfunction.

 # Configuration steps for the API

-1. Install Go and set up your [GOPATH](http://golang.org/doc/code.html#GOPATH)
+1. Install Go and set up your [GOPATH](http://golang.org/doc/code.html#GOPATH).
+Starting with version Go1.4, you also need to set the *GOROOT_BOOTSTRAP* variable, to the same path as your *GOROOT*.

 2. Install [MongoDb](https://scotch.io/tutorials/an-introduction-to-mongodb#installation-and-running-mongodb)